XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Conclusions

 \item We directly observe the orbital motion of Her X-1 in the evolution of the wind outflow velocity.
 After correcting for this motion, the wind velocity is seen to increase with rising precession phase from 250 km/s to 600 km/s, as our sightline progressively samples the wind streamlines at greater heights above the disk.
 This indicates that either the wind is still within the acceleration zone at these heights, or that its velocity vector progressively aligns with our line of sight with increasing height above the disk.
 Additionally, we also observe a rise in the wind velocity width with increasing precession phase, from 200 to 400 km/s.

 \item The column density of the wind decreases with increasing height above the disk, in agreement with previous observations, from $20\times10^{22}$ \pcm\ to $7\times10^{22}$ \pcm.
 This decrease is also observed in the individual Fe XXV and XXVI absorption lines.
-In contrast to previous results, the ionization parameter \logxi\ increases with the precession phase, from a value of 3.65 to $3.8-3.9$.
-The wind ionization evolution is consistent with freezing out as it expands into 3D space.
+In contrast to previous results, the ionization parameter \logxi\ increases with the precession phase, from 3.65 to $3.8-3.9$ and stagnates around this value as the wind expands into 3D space.

 \item The wind parameter evolution is relatively smooth throughout the observation, except immediately after each eclipse, when a significant increase in ionized absorption is observed.
 We also detect a jump in the wind velocity at these phases.
 This suggests that the ionized absorption is multiphase, and a second component appears only briefly after eclipses.
 The second component may originate from the secondary star and could be driven thermally by the strong illumination of the secondary by the intense X-ray radiation from Her X-1.